superbrothers/kubernetes-docs/kubectl_certificate_approve.md

 Approve a certificate signing request.

  kubectl certificate approve allows a cluster admin to approve a certificate signing request (CSR).
-This action tells a certificate signing controller to issue a certificate to the requestor with the attributes requested in the CSR.
+This action tells a certificate signing controller to issue a certificate to the requester with the attributes requested in the CSR.

  SECURITY NOTICE: Depending on the requested attributes, the issued certificate can potentially grant a requester access to cluster resources or to authenticate as a requested identity.
 Before approving a CSR, ensure you understand what the signed certificate can do.